lagdo/jaxon-dbadmin/README.md

 - Create or alter a table or view.
 - Drop a table or view.
 - Browse servers and databases in multiple tabs.
+- Open the query editor in multiple tabs, with query text retention.

 The following features are not yet implemented, and planned for future releases:
 - Save the current tabs in user preferences.